Sudogest PE

 What is Sudogest PE?

-Sudogest PE is a decongestant that is used to treat stuffy nose and sinus congestion caused by the common cold, hay fever, or other allergies.
+Sudogest PE is used to treat stuffy nose, sinus congestion and pressure caused by the common cold, hay fever, or other allergies for a short time.

 Sudogest PE may also be used for purposes not listed in this medication guide.